DrKins/react-canvas-game/README.md

 # React Canvas Game 🎮

 A simple 2D game created with React and HTML5 Canvas.
 The player, represented by a **small baby sprite**, moves horizontally to collide with **gold coins**.
-Golden coins move toward the player, and when a collision occurs, the coin is destroyed, 2 is added to score.
+Golden coins move toward the player, and when a collision occurs, the coin is destroyed, 1 is added to score.

 ---

 ## 🔠 Features

-- **Player Movement:** Use the keyboard to move the yellow circle horizontally across the canvas.
+- **Player Movement:** Use the keyboard to move the player horizontally across the canvas.
 - **Points Generation:** gold coins appear dynamically and move toward the player.
 - **Collision Detection:** Destroy coin when they collide with the player.
-- **Gameplay Limit:** 5 seconds delay between coin spawn.
+- **Gameplay Limit:** 100px between coin spawn.
-- **Infinite Generation:** Path and map are infinitely generated.
+- **Infinite Generation:** Trees, coins and boxes are infinitely generated.

 ---